 What do you think of when you hear the words "Russian art".
 To the uninformed images of propaganda posters and giant politburo faces on buildings may come to mind.
 Perhaps the opulent splendour of Tsarist Russia?
 Yes all of those stereotypes can be found, but that would be a disservice to the tremendous contribution Russian artists have made to impressionist and realist art.

 Since the fall of Soviet Russia the world has been able to re-access this trove of art.
 Impressionism in particular was well represented in Russia.
 Artists in the 19th and early 20th centuries studied the art movements in Europe.
 The thread of impressionism, namely to depict real life, nature and light was an important form of expression in Russia.
 One can easily imagine the sense of freedom artists felt being able to depict their friends and neighbours going about real life activities.
 No more restrictive academic traditions and formulas.
-Colours were pure and light danced over the canvas.
+Not to mention the political throttle that Stalinist era had brought to art.